Integrated Localization, Mapping, and Communication through VCSEL-Based Light-emitting RIS (LeRIS): System Model

 Here, $w_0$ is the beam waist radius at the VCSEL aperture, defined as $w_0=\frac{\lambda_o}{\pi \theta_{\mathrm{div}}}$, where $\theta_{\mathrm{div}}$ is the divergence angle of the output optical beam from the $i$-th VCSEL, $\lambda_o$ is the wavelength of the VCSEL channel, $z_{\mathrm R}=\frac{\pi w_0^{2}}{\lambda_o}$ represents the Rayleigh range, and $\phi$ is the angle of irradiance with respect to the receiver direction.
 As a result, the angular intensity distribution at the $k$-th UE is given as

 where $d_{i,k}$ is the distance between the $i$-th VCSEL and the $k$-th UE.
 Based on this intensity, the received LoS optical power at the PD of the $k$-th UE is given by

-where $A_{\mathrm{PD}}$ is the active area of the PD, $\psi_{i,k}$ is the angle of incidence, $\Psi$ is the receiver’s half-angle field of view (FoV), and $\mathrm{rect}(\cdot)$ is the rectangular function which ensures that optical signals are discarded if the incidence angle exceeds the FoV.
-However, the power measured at the PD is not solely due to the LoS component, but also includes receiver noise.
-Accordingly, the total received power from the $i$-th VCSEL at UE $k$ can be expressed as
+where $A_{\mathrm{PD}}$ is the active area of the PD, $\psi_{i,k}$ is the angle of incidence, $\Psi$ is the receiver's half-angle field of view (FoV), and $\mathrm{rect}(\cdot)$ is the rectangular function which ensures that optical signals are discarded if the incidence angle exceeds the FoV.
+However, the RSS measured at the PD is also affected by receiver noise.
+To maintain the observation model in the optical-power domain, the RSS associated with the $i$-th VCSEL at UE $k$ is modeled as